Where am I coming from?

 The list used to be long and complicated, but recently I have managed to get it down to one word- THE HORSE.

-To that end, I have spent the better part of the last several years, learning that lesson.
-I have chosen to surround myself with elements that support this goal, and my gains with horses have been greater than the other 20 years of my professional career combined.
+To that end, I have spent the better part of the last decade, growing in that learning.
+I have chosen to surround myself with elements that support this goal, and my gains with horses have been greater than all the other years of my professional career combined.

-One element I realized was factoring into my progress with horses was surrounding myself with other like-minded people.
-Not necessarily from a training or discipline standpoint are we all alike, but from a MENTAL standpoint- we are the same.
+One element I realized was integral for my progress with horses was surrounding myself with other like-minded people.
+I realized that those people need not come from a familiar or identical "training" or discipline standpoint, but from a MENTAL standpoint- we need to be very, very similar.
 Positive, supportive, effective, direct sometimes but not critical or destructive, and above all willing to lift each other up and inspire- rather than "compete" and tear each other down.

 I realized the feeling I got from being lifted up by my horsemanship peers and mentors, rather than torn down- was something I wanted to promote and share with others as well.
 Thus, B.N.
 Spired Horsemanship was born.

-Whether you take a in-person lesson with me, subscribe to my viral channels, or fellowship with me at a clinic down the road, my goal is to show you how to appreciate the horse- where they are, for who they are.
+Whether you take a in-person lesson with me, subscribe to my viral channels, or fellowship with me at a clinic down the road, my goal is to show you how I appreciate the horse- where they are, for who they are, and hope you can too!

 My hope for you as a student of mine, is to show you there is a better way to learn and grow in our sport.
 A positive, inspiring way that makes a winner out of you as a human being, so you can make a winner out of your horse.
-According to the great Ray Hunt, that's what it is all about after all.
+There is nothing like having a genuine and positive partnership with the horses we love and I hope to share that with you soon!

 Lela Mullen